-What are your business goals for the next month, year, or the next five years?
+What are your business goals for the next month, year, or five years?
 Whether it is to increase market share, grow revenues, or penetrate a new market, the first step to achieving them is to get started with the sales planning process.
-According to Harvard Business Review, companies that have a clearly defined sales process generate 18% more revenue growth than companies that don’t.
+According to Harvard Business Review, companies with a clearly defined sales process generate 18% more revenue growth than those without.

-The aim of this process is to create a foolproof sales plan, a document that acts as a blueprint for achieving your business goals.
-The sales planning process starts with identifying the strategies necessary to achieve your goals.
+This process aims to create a foolproof sales plan, a document that acts as a blueprint for achieving your business goals.
+Sales planning starts with identifying the strategies necessary to achieve your goals.

 From there, you’ll develop specific tactical plans with measurable milestones and timelines.
-The final output is a sales plan that not only defines what you’re trying to achieve but how you’re going to do it.
+The final output is a sales plan that defines what you’re trying to achieve and how you will do it.

 - a description of the market that is to be targeted